BattleTalent/community-docs/website/docs/getting-started/3-tutorial-before-releasing.md

 Create an icon under `Assets -> Build -> YourWeaponName -> ICon -> YourWeaponName.png`
 Make sure an icon is added, else the store will crash.

-## Clear the project (only if not using base project)
+## Cleared the project of files you are not using.

 Two ways to clear the project of examples

-* Delete build/addressables folders that you are not gonna use (under `Assets/Build`
+* Delete all weapons under `build` folder that you are not gonna use.
-* Delete resource folders that you are not gonna use (under `Assets/Resources`
+* Delete all models and other files under `resources` folder that you are not gonna use.

 ## No errors

-Open the cheat menu in-game & make sure no errors are shown when spawning the weapon.
-It will cause unexpected issues throughout the game.
+Open the in-game `console` (`cheat menu must be unlocked`) and make sure no errors are shown when you've spawned and tested a weapon.
+It will cause unexpected issues throughout the game so **DONT RELEASE MODS WITH ERRORS**.